How Your Small Backyard Deck Could Feel This Peaceful

 Accent Lighting Ideas- small backyard

-• Uplighting for plants and vertical elements
+• Uplighting for plants and vertical elements to create drama

-• Small spotlights for artwork or water features
+• Small spotlights for artwork or water features as focal points

-• Candles or battery-operated candles for intimate settings
+• Candles or battery-operated candles for intimate settings without fire risk

-• Fire bowls or small fire pits for focal points
+• Fire bowls or small fire pits for focal points and warmth

-Privacy Solutions for Small Spaces
+Privacy Solutions for Small Backyard Deck Spaces

 Creative Privacy Screen Ideas